The Anderson Family

 A very popular player in Fife, he was followed all over the course at Elie by a small boy during a match in 1879 who, when Anderson was not too busy, showed him the shots he could play.
 Jamie watched and told him that, if he stuck in at golf, he too would one day be Open Champion.
 That day was the abiding childhood memory of the wee boy who recalled it in an article in Golf Illustrated in 1905.
 That wee boy was James Braid who recalled the event in print after his second Open win in 1905 shortly before Jamie's death.

-After his Open wins, Jamie began making clubs on his own account, firstly on a small scale and then, as his boys grew older, bringing them into the business as James Anderson and Sons in 1893.
+After his Open wins, Jamie began making clubs on his own account.
+This started on a small scale, away from St Andrews, while he was professional at Ardeer and then, in the North Port in Perth where he took over from Peter Stewart about 1889.
+Peter Baxter, writing ten years later, noted what a shot in the arm Anderson’s famed presence gave Perth golf: he lengthened holes on the North Inch and was the first to keep it open for golf all year round.
+‘But he hungered for his native St Andrews’ and returned in 1892 and, as his boys grew older, he brought them into the business as James Anderson and Sons in 1893.
 This metamorphosed into The Golf Company the following year and then the Kilrymont Golf Company.
 The clubs must have been good as they advertised their success in exhibiting at the World’s Fair in Chicago in 1893 but the business did not endure.
 A year or so later and father and two sons were back working for Forgan, which rather confirms they were good clubmakers, and the third son was working for Robert Forgan’s brother, Andrew, in Glasgow.
 It is not known what blighted the career of Jamie Anderson but it must have been a downward spiral hereafter.
 Sadly, and, today, unbelievably for a three time Open Champion and winner of many high-stake matches, Jamie ended his days in the Poor House at Dysart.

 Two of the sons headed south after a spell with Forgan.
 David went from Andrew Forgan’s shop in Glasgow to Peter Paxton, the great Musselburgh clubmaker, working then in Tooting Bec, and served as the professional to the now defunct Bromley and Bickley Golf Club.
 Paxton’s passion for inventing new clubs must have spread to his protege as David Anderson produced his own version of an approaching cleek in 1901.
 He was recognised as one of the most promising playing professionals in England but illness put an end to his competitive golf.
 He spent two years in America then returned to London to teach golf.
 He joined the Royal Flying Corps at the start of World War I and became a test pilot.
 After the war he started a golf school in London but in 1926 took a holiday in Australia for health reasons.
 He was persuaded to become professional at Cottesloe then at Royal Perth in 1928.
 It was during his time with the Perth club he died in 1939,